nci/gsky/install/README.md

 - **The build_all.sh crashes at different points**

-Due to some quirk with the OS, the script sometimes crashes with strange messages like, 'stall not found', etc. It appears that a command in the script gets mutilated when executing (hence, 'stall' instead of 'install').
+Due to some quirk with the OS, the script sometimes crashes with strange messages like, 'stall not found', etc. It appears that a command in the script gets mutilated during execution (hence, 'stall' instead of 'install').
 Re-starting the script often solves it.

+- **Segmentation Fault**

+Sometimes will see this message even though everything has been installed correctly, and the script has displayed the success message.
+Unsure what it means or its impact on downstream operations.
+It is best to restart the installation until the error does not happen.

 **END OF SECTION**